What Is A Heat Recovery Ventilation?

 Key Components

-Fans: Two separate fans—one for exhausting stale air and another for drawing in fresh air—ensure balanced airflow.
+Dual Fans: One for expelling stale air, another for drawing in fresh air.

 Heat Recovery Ventilation